Indiana Wetlands.JPG

 So, it’s like Netflix, but just for Indiana content?

 Yes and no. It’s like that, but Hoodox isn’t Netflix.
 There won’t be new shows every week or blockbuster, Hollywood productions, though the way you interact and watch the content should feel familiar.
-We’re also a nonprofit organization, so the subscription fees and other donations directly support our local filmmaking industry, helping to provide jobs and build community around fewer, locally relevant stories.
+We’re also a nonprofit organization, so our subscription fees and donations directly support the Indiana filmmaking industry.
+When you support Hoodox, you’re helping Hoosier filmmakers keep telling our stories.

 Is it like YouTube, where anyone can add content?